-VCU offers tuition assistance to eligible faculty and staff through tuition waivers, while VCU Health System provides education assistance to qualified employees.
-If a tuition waiver or education assistance is not used, students will be billed tuition from the university at the appropriate off-campus rate.
+VCU offers tuition assistance to eligible faculty and staff through tuition benefits, while VCU Health System provides education assistance to qualified employees.
+If a tuition benefit or education assistance is not used, students will be billed tuition from the university at the appropriate off-campus rate.
 Employees should contact their human resources department for any questions about tuition benefit or education assistance.

 Some senior citizens may be eligible for tuition waivers.
-See the Division of Strategic Enrollment Management website for details on the Senior Citizens Higher Education Program.
+See the Records and Registration website for details on the Senior Citizens Higher Education Program.